 - Uncropped photos with unnecessary elements in the pictures

-- Photos of pets sleeping on the sofa
+- Photos that have pets sleeping on the sofa

-- Not submitting enough photos -- or uploading only one unflattering photo of the front of the house
+- Not uploading enough photos, or uploading only one unflattering photo of the front of the house

-When there are tons of homes on the market, simply tossing out a property address while noting the numbers of bedrooms and baths is insufficient information for a home buyer.
-It doesn't tell a buyer why she should make an appointment to see the home.
+When there are tons of homes on the market, simply providing a property address and noting the number of bedrooms and baths is insufficient information for a home buyer.
+It says nothing about why a potential buyer should make an appointment to see the home.
 Good marketing tells a buyer why this particular home is better than the dozens of others on the market.
-Sellers should focus on:
+To accomplish this, sellers should focus on:

-- What was the motivating factor that made the seller buy the home in the first place?
+- The motivating factor that made the seller buy the home in the first place

-- How can a negative factor be addressed that will accentate its positive attributes?
+- How a perceived negative factor can be addressed to accentuate its positive attributes

 Just like buyers, agents don't have the time to look at every home on the market.
-So, what can you do to entice them to come see yours?
-Because agents are more likely to sell a house they have toured, sellers need to attract selling agents.
+So, think about what can you do to entice them to come to see yours.
+Agents are more likely to sell a house they have toured, so sellers can benefit from offering things that attract selling agents.

-- Catered lunches.
-Go beyond the ordinary sandwiches and bottled water.
-Food motivates, and don't let anybody kid you about this.
-Be creative with culinary selections.
+- Provide catered lunches, beyond the ordinary sandwiches and bottled water.
+Be creative with culinary selections, because food motivates.

 - Offer drawings for small gifts or gift certificates.